origin-j/AudioContext/README.md

 **Just download the file from the releases** and open the instructions folder to read the html document :D

 # thank you! :3

+### BTW: for lite version press the releases button to show all